Shop By Shape

 Not only do LED light bulbs use less energy compared to conventional lighting they have a much longer lamp life and will last up to fifty longer making them a more sustainable lighting solution.
 As LED light bulbs and LED fittings do not contain hazardous materials like mercury found in some conventional lighting, they are more environmentally friendly and help reduce carbon footprint.
 They also save time as the frequency of failures will be less so they are a lower cost to maintain as well as power.

 LED lighting technology continues to evolve but one of the biggest benefits of LED lighting is that it uses only a fraction of the energy that traditional lighting consumes to give an even better light output.
 A 40w halogen candle light bulb produces 450 lumens compared to for example a Philips Master Value 3.4 W LED Candle emitting 470 lumen, therefore giving you over 90% energy saving.
 There is a higher chance that this product’s light output will not depreciate later in life which is more prevalent with conventional lighting.
-The above product is also dimmable and compatible on over 95% of dimming systems.
+The above product is also dimmable and compatible with over 95% of dimming systems.
 For further information on dimming compatibility please speak to one of The LED Specialist team.

 The big difference between compact fluorescent lighting and LED lighting is that with the LED light bulb there is no warmup time, they are instant so as you turn the light on you have immediate illumination to your area.